-• Loading/unloading technologies and facilities needs to be investigated and stations and mobility hubs need adaptations to consent loading/unloading operation of Pods on/from Pod carriers automatically and seamlessly.
+Loading/unloading technologies and facilities needs to be investigated and stations and mobility hubs need adaptations to consent loading/unloading operation of Pods on/from Pod carriers automatically and seamlessly.

-An estimation of the technical readiness level of the capabilities in 2025, 2027 and 2031 is provided in Table 42.
-The current list is indicative, and could be amended when writing the project proposals.
+An estimation of the technical readiness level of the capabilities in 2025, 2027 and 2031 is provided in Table below.